BryanWilhite/Blog/presentation-drafts/2021-06-14-the-most-important-thing-i-have-learned-as-a-developer-in-the-last-ten-years.md

 ## um, can a PR _duplicate_ your card plan?

 This is a passive-aggressive, science-fiction, time-traveling question asked by an asshole who does not like to write in human readable languages.
 The answer to this fantastic (as in science-fiction _fantasy_) question is _yes_.
 In fact, a PR (a [pull request](https://de.wikipedia.org/wiki/Pull_Request)) can be proof that a card plan worked which means it is effectively a _duplicate_ of a card plan.
 But the card plan is meant for humans to read and is used as a historical journal entry to uncover and measure units of work.
 It is also a warning in place sent to the people in charge of what is about to happen while the PR records what actually happened (assuming the [commit comments](https://chris.beams.io/posts/git-commit/) are excellent).
 In the world of unit testing, this is _expected_ and _actual_, respectively.

+## er, why do you say “agile-ish”

+Sadly, kids, most “normal” Americans are in management (or they leave the industry) before the end of their second decade as a software developer.
+Few would agree, but I argue that this is case because few organizations have agile values at the core.
+The agile values I have been hinting at in the artifact you are reading here are:

+- Transparency
+- Artifacts
+- Inspection

+These are filed under [Empirical Process Control](https://www.scrumstudy.com/whyscrum/scrum-empirical-process-control).
+In most of the organizations I have experienced, transparency is forced on the organization through some third-party investigation which can escalate to litigation.

+Almost every agile-ish organization is ‘forced’ to define units of work to be done in a clearly defined work period (_sprint_).
+This helps to prevent leadership from changing the work that needs to be done without warning (which happened quite a bit before my pre-agile-ish days).

+However, I use the term agile-ish because my post-agile-manifesto work history is littered with companies that routinely violate the clearly defined work period, placing pressure on developers instead of product owners/stakeholders.
+There is a double meaning to the phrase “push beyond the boundaries” which can romantically suggest a passionate quest for innovation or can be an ask for human beings to destroy their work-life balance without mercy _for years_.
+Too many organizations are caught up in the romance and eagerly look for a chance to “push beyond the boundaries” which can translate into giving team members _too much_ work to do.
+Having enough time to actually _plan_ what you are going to do is a red flag for these toxic people that you do not have enough work.
+These people are garbage, of course.

 @[BryanWilhite](https://twitter.com/BryanWilhite)